 - Third-party booking sites’ rules apply

 Keep in mind that if you purchased your ticket through a third-party booking agent, the rules of that site apply.
 Even if the airline canceled your flight, you may need to pay an administrative fee.
 You should make sure you understand the terms and conditions of your ticket purchase before you make the purchase.
 (See: If the coronavirus ruined your travel plans, this is what you need to know).

 - Flight credit policies are constantly updating because of the pandemic

 It’s critical to check your airline’s flight credit policies frequently.
 As in Dunlap’s case, American Airlines cited one policy in March, but a new, more consumer-friendly policy applied to her American Airlines flight credit later.
-And since this article was first published last fall the expiration date of American Airline’s flight credit has been extended yet again.
-As the pandemic drags on, you can expect more changes from the airlines to address the ongoing crisis (see the below update).
+As the pandemic lingers, you can expect more changes from the airlines to address the ongoing crisis (see the below update).